Sankt Annæ Plads 6: Trampe family

 The property was at some point prior to the 1834 census acquired by Friderich Christopher Just Gerhardt Trampe, a naval officer and inspector of the city's Harbour Dredging Authority.
 He was at that time residing in the building with his wife Conradine Cecelie (née Haag), their three sons (aged 25 to 29), nephew August Sophus Ferdinand Trampe, niece Lovise Eleonore Sophie Margareth Trampe and two maids.

 Trampe and his family occupied the entire building at the time of the 1840 and 1845 censuses.
 Trampe was by 1840 licensed as a merchant (grosserer) and served as inspector of the Copenhagen Spinning Mill (Københavns Spinderi), but was by 1845 back in his old job as inspector of the Harbour Dredging Authority.

 Later history

 At the time of the 1850 census, No. 62 was home to three households.
-Anthon Bertrand Thrane, a wine merchant, was now residing on the ground floor with his wife Wilhelmine Christophine née Knudsen.
+Anthon Bertrand Thrane, a wine merchant, resided on the ground floor with his wife Wilhelmine Christophine née Knudsen.
 Ane Marie Larsdatter, a maid, resided in the basement.
 Niels Høyrup, a royal lackey, resided on the first floor with his wife Margrethe Høyrup and their three children (aged 17 to 20) and a maid.

 In 1859, when house numbering by street replaced the old cadastral numbers by quarter, the corner property was listed with its current house numbers.

 Restaurant Van Zandt was based in the building at the beginning of the 20th century.
 Its ground floor dining rooms were finished with glazed ceilings.